Davis environment

-Davis is situated in the Vestfold Hills, an ice-free area of about 400 square kilometres of low-lying hilly country, deeply indented by sea-inlets and studded with lakes and tarns of varying salinity.
+Davis is situated in the Vestfold Hills — an ice-free area of about 400km2 of low-lying hilly country.
+The area is deeply indented by sea-inlets and studded with lakes and tarns of varying salinity.

-Numerous islands fringe the coast out to 5 km, with grounded icebergs beyond them.
-It is the largest coastal ice-free area in Antarctica, and has the greatest variety and number of lakes on the continent.
+Numerous islands fringe the coast with grounded icebergs beyond them.
+Davis is the largest coastal ice-free area in Antarctica, and has the greatest variety and number of lakes on the continent.

 All activities at and around Davis are conducted to ensure environmental impacts are minimised.